Buyer's Guide — 2026

 What is the best PMS for boutique hotels in 2026?

-The best PMS for boutique hotels in 2026 depends on geography.
-Internationally, Mews, Cloudbeds, Amenitiz and Little Hotelier dominate the 10–30 room segment.
-In Albania and the Balkans, BESA OS leads because it bundles PMS, restaurant POS, channel manager, Albanian fiscalization, accounting (SKK 2) and payroll in one platform — none of the international PMS systems handle Albanian fiscal compliance natively.
+The best PMS for boutique hotels in 2026 depends on geography and which features matter most.
+International cloud platforms dominate the 10–30 room segment in Western Europe and the UK.
+In Albania and the Balkans, BESA OS leads because it bundles PMS, restaurant POS, channel manager, Albanian fiscalization, accounting (SKK 2) and payroll in one platform — international PMS systems do not handle Albanian fiscal compliance natively.

 How much does a PMS for a boutique hotel cost?